bernie-skipole/skipole/README.md

 The web functions allow you to create a tar file containing a wsgi application bundled with the widget support code and your own code, this can then be served by any wsgi web server of your choice.

 The framework is available as a tar file in the Downloads section.
 It can be downloaded, extracted and the skipole.py script will be found within, it has no dependencies other than python 3.2 or above.

-So far it has been developed on Linux only, may work on Windows, not sure!
+Developed on Linux.
+It has been found to work on Windows, but the command terminal should be run in Admin mode as symbolic links to folders are created, so escalated privelidges are needed.
+Internet Explorer seems to do peculiar things, so I would suggest installing the latest Firefox.

 Further information can be found from the wiki pages of this site, and the admin web interface contains its own documentation.